parasitetwin/batchCorr_Anton/README.md

 - The choice between the two is based on a quality heuristic determining whether the QC/Ref is suitable for normalisation.
 Otherwise population normalisation is performed instead.

 ## Reference
-These development and inner workings of these algorithms are reported in:
+The development and inner workings of these algorithms are reported in:

 Brunius C, Shi L and Landberg R. Within and between batch correction of LC-MS metabolomics data.
 Submitted manuscript.